U Turn (2018 film): Plot

 Rachana interviews Ritesh, who recounts the tragic deaths of his wife Maya and daughter Arna in an accident on the flyover caused by the moved concrete blocks.
 He urges Rachana to find the person responsible for their deaths.

 Desperate to uncover the truth, Rachana takes the illegal U-turn herself and waits for something to happen.
 She dreams of Maya and Arna, who accuse her of being responsible for their deaths.
 Maya, using supernatural powers, tries to kill Rachana, who promises to find the real culprit.
 Awakening, Rachana goes to Nayak's home, where she finds photos of the deceased U-turn violators.
 With Nayak's help, she identifies the person who moved the blocks on the day of Maya's accident.

 Rachana writes the culprit's phone number and address on a balloon and leaves it on the flyover for Maya to find.
 She discovers that the phone number belongs to Aditya's brother, who had moved to the US, leaving Aditya using his bike.
 Rachana confronts Aditya, accusing him of causing the deaths.
 Aditya explains that he had exchanged bikes with a friend, absolving him of direct responsibility.

 In a final twist, it is revealed that Ritesh was the one who moved the block, causing the accident.
 Maya's ghost is waiting in Aditya's house to kill him when Ritesh arrives, having been informed by Rachana.
 They save Aditya, and Ritesh confesses to Maya and Arna's ghosts that their deaths were his fault.
 He attempts to commit suicide, but Maya's ghost intervenes, telling him his punishment is to live in this world without them.

 Production

 U Turn is a remake of the 2016 Kannada film of the same name.
 It was filmed simultaneously in Telugu and Tamil languages, to bank on the popularity of lead actress Samantha in the Telugu and Tamil film industries.
-Pawan Kumar, who directed the original, returned to direct the bilingual remake, marking his debut in Telugu and Tamil.
+Pawan Kumar, who directed the original, returned to direct the bilingual remake, marking his debut in both languages.
 He also made the last 30 minutes different from the Kannada original.
 The remake was produced by Srinivasa Chitturi and Rambabu Bandaru under the banners BR8 Creations, V. Y. Combines and Srinivasa Silver Screen.
 Cinematography was handled by Niketh Bommireddy, and editing by Suresh Arumugam.
 Filming began in February 2018 at Rajahmundry, and ended in June.